 Sleep deprivation exacerbates emotional reactivity and fearful responses, and creates an often-intractable negative outlook.
 It also makes us worry more.
 Recent research shows that when we’re sleep deprived, we worry more about the future—especially if we’re prone to worry in general.

-Scientists at University of California Berkeley conducted a fascinating study, in which they found sleep deprivation increases anticipatory anxiety—that’s worry about what’s to come.
+Scientists at University of California Berkeley found sleep deprivation increases anticipatory anxiety—that’s worry about what’s to come.
 We’ve known for a long time that sleep deprivation increases anxiety, and contributes to anxiety disorders.
-(In turn, anxiety makes sleep more difficult.)
 Their study provides some important new insight into more precisely how lack of sleep aggravates the brain’s worry response.

 Brain activity in response to the anticipatory signal was much higher when the participants were sleep deprived than when they were well rested.
 Again, it was the emotional control centers of the brain that were activated by lack of sleep and contributed to increased anxiety about the future.